Hoffalypse/Current-Weather/README.md

 <img src = "./Main/images/tech.png" alt = "languages used">

+Weather data was recieved from openweathermap.org Weather API

 ## Link to Deployed Website
 Get up to the minute weather here!